By: Wade Frazier

 Rodney Stich and Defrauding America - In an age almost completely bereft of acts of integrity and courage, Stich is a beacon in the darkness.
 Defrauding America is one of the most important American books ever written.

 JFK Assassination Site - This site presents the best work I have seen regarding the backyard photo evidence against Lee Harvey Oswald, and the issue of the Minox camera.
 The alleged murder weapon may well be a vintage weapon.
+Information on the likelihood of Oswald performing his feat of marksmanship.

 Operation Northwoods - These are apparently declassified documents that spell out how JFK's Joint Chiefs of Staff planned to kill Americans and frame Castro's Cuba for it, to justify invasion.
 This revelation is not all that surprising, given the milieu of the day, and has given grist for the mill of the 9/11 conspiracy theorists, theorizing that I am skeptical of.
 However, it gives a great deal of credibility to Gary Wean's tale of a CIA operation that used JFK as a target for a fake assassination that framed Castro.